 We provide high-quality education for a fair price; as the University for the Common Good, we are committed to offering accessible higher education for talented students by keeping our tuition fees low and providing a generous scholarship package of over £2.5 million per year.

 For new international students, particular care is taken around our induction events which begin on 13 September 2019 to welcome you to the UK and GCU prior to the start of teaching.
 There will be a whole host of fun and informative activities taking place during this period, including campus tours, city tours and social events where you can meet other international students.
 Where possible, we encourage you to arrange travel to allow you to arrive in time to enjoy these.

-The programme is accredited by the Tech Partnership - recognised by the UK government as the Industrial Partnership for the Information Economy, the Information Technology Management for Business degree has been developed by top graduate employers to give students the skills they need to succeed in the workplace.
+The programme is accredited by BCS.
+The Information Technology Management for Business degree has been developed by top graduate employers to give students the skills they need to succeed in the workplace.

 This programme offers an industrial based placement on completion of the third year.
 This is not a compulsory or guaranteed placement.